aws-samples/amazon-ivs-auto-record-to-s3-web-demo/README.md

 ## Known Issues
 * The Amazon IVS channel used in this demo must be named `IVS-Channel`.
-* Because of the distributed nature of Amazon Cloudfront, you may get 403 or 404 errors if you try to use this application before CloudFront has completed its propagation to all EDGE locations.
+* Because of the distributed nature of Amazon CloudFront, you may get 403 or 404 errors if you try to use this application before CloudFront has completed its propagation to all EDGE locations.
 This may take up to a few hours.
 * The application was written for demonstration purposes and not for production use.
 * Currently only tested in the us-west-2 (Oregon) region.
 Additional regions may be supported depending on service availability.